-School: School of Science, Technology and Engineering
+School: School of Business and Creative Industries

-2023 Semester 2

-UniSC Sunshine Coast UniSC Moreton Bay

-BLENDED LEARNING Most of your course is on campus but you may be able to do some components of this course online.
+2023 Semester 2 UniSC Sunshine Coast UniSC Moreton Bay BLENDED LEARNING Most of your course is on campus but you may be able to do some components of this course online.
+Online ONLINE You can do this course without coming onto campus.